yinjjiew/yinjjiew.github.io/_pages/about.md

 ##### About Me

 I am a Phd student in UChicago.
-My research interest turns to AI this year, across language models, GUI agent and their reinforcement learning methods.
+My research interest is artificial intelligence, across language models, GUI agent and their reinforcement learning methods.

 Before that, I graduated from the School of the Gifted Young at USTC, where I majored in Mathematics.

-I prefer fully open-sourced AI projects, see my RL framework for diffusion language models, [dLLM-RL](https://github.com/Gen-Verse/dLLM-RL), and co-evolving RL framework for LLM coding agents, [CURE](https://github.com/Gen-Verse/CURE).
+I prefer fully open-sourced AI projects, see my RL frameworks for diffusion language models [dLLM-RL](https://github.com/Gen-Verse/dLLM-RL), LLM coders [CURE](https://github.com/Gen-Verse/CURE), and agentic AI [RLAnything](https://github.com/Gen-Verse/Open-AgentRL).

 ##### Selected Projects